What Rule Should You Follow For Effective Stock Rotation?

 - When products enter your food establishment, the first thing you should do is check the expiry dates.

-- It can be helpful to assign expiry dates to your various batches so that everyone in your supply chain knows what is happening right up to when your product reaches the shelf.
+- It can be helpful to assign expiration dates to your various batches so that everyone in your supply chain is aware of the status until your product reaches the shelf.

-A robust inventory management system that tracks information will let you know exactly when to push stock from your warehouse to your store so that it doesn’t become obsolete.
+A robust inventory management system that tracks information will let you know precisely when to replenish stock from your warehouse to your store, ensuring it doesn’t become obsolete.

-To learn more about how to stay on top of your food hygiene, take a look at our article, ‘Essentials of Food Hygiene: 10 Rules You Must Follow’.
+To learn more about how to stay on top of your food hygiene, look at our article, ‘Essentials of Food Hygiene: 10 Rules You Must Follow’.

-Stock rotation is essential when it comes to inventory management.
-Whilst the main benefit of stock rotation is that it lowers the total losses due to obsolescence and deterioration, there are several more advantages.
-Below, we’ll highlight some other benefits of following the different stock rotation methods.
+Stock rotation is crucial for effective inventory management.
+While the main benefit of stock rotation is that it reduces total losses due to obsolescence and deterioration, there are several additional advantages.
+Below, we’ll highlight other benefits of following the different stock rotation methods.

 What Are The Benefits of FIFO?

-- Avoids dead stock - Dead stock can cause serious damage to your business.
+- Avoid dead stock - Dead stock can cause severe damage to your business.
 By implementing the FIFO rule, you can avert the problem of dead stock by selling the inventory that arrives first in your store.
 As long as you arrange it accordingly on your shelf, you shouldn’t need to worry about facing dead stock.

-- Reduces inflation - First-in, first-out reduces inflation because you’re selling your oldest items first.
-If you assume that inflation is constant, the purchase price of older inventory is lower than that of the stock you bring in thereafter.
+- Reduces inflation - First-in, first-out (FIFO) reduces inflation because you sell your oldest items first.
+Assuming that inflation is constant, the purchase price of older inventory is lower than that of the stock you bring in thereafter.

 What Are The Benefits of FEFO?

-- Product quality - First-expired, first-out allows you to guarantee product quality.
-This in turn leads to customer satisfaction and a boost in reputation.
-To find out more about maintaining quality in your food establishment, have a look at our article, ‘What Are The Food Hygiene Ratings & What Do They Mean?’.
+- Product quality - First-in, first-out ensures that you can guarantee product quality.
+This, in turn, leads to customer satisfaction and a boost in reputation.
+To learn more about maintaining quality in your food establishment, look at our article, ‘What Are The Food Hygiene Ratings & What Do They Mean?’.

-- Food freshness - This type of stock rotation allows you to maintain top quality fresh products at all times, which is great for both you and your customers.
+- Food freshness - This type of stock rotation enables you always to maintain top-quality, fresh products, which benefits you and your customers.

-- Avoids dead stock - Like the first-in, first-out method, FEFO allows you to avoid dead stock.
-In this context, it involves avoiding obsolete inventory at a warehouse level, which is just as devastating for your business.
+- Avoids dead stock - Like the first-in, first-out method, FEFO prevents dead stock.
+In this context, it involves avoiding obsolete inventory at the warehouse level, which is just as detrimental to your business.

-- Reduce costs - By following the first-expired, first-out method, you can reduce the cost of stock expiring on your shelf, the cost of the damage to your brand image and the cost of customer returns.
+- Reduce costs - By following the first-in, first-out method, you can minimise the cost of stock expiring on your shelves, the damage to your brand image, and the cost of customer returns.

 Here is an outline of how to work out which stock rotation method to follow: